Frequently Asked Questions (FAQ)

-Volumes 45(1)–51(1) are free and available to the public.
+Most of our recent volumes are free and available to the public.
 JONA's primary criterion guiding us in selecting manuscripts is how much new research they can be expected to stimulate or facilitate.
 In order to stimulate and facilitate research, we make recent issues available to read for free.
 If there is an article from another volume that is of interest to you, please use our article request form; we will send you a PDF of the article free of charge.

 We do make our most recent issues available only to our subscribers.
 They will become available to the public about a year after they are released.
 To view our most recent issues, purchase a Digital Subscription here.